akiutoslahti/compresch/docs/WEEK5.md

 Nothing major or even minor.

 ## Plans for next week?
-* Lots of refactoring, polishing and documentation.
+* Lots of refactoring and polishing.
 * No additional features will be implemented anymore.
 Functionality is considered ready now.
+* Documentation: testing document shall be written and implementation document shall be enhanced.

 ## Hours
 * Programming and refactoring 8h